Screening and Diagnosis | Personalized Treatment

 Elevation: Moles that are raised (elevated) from the skin.

-Patients who present with suspicious symptoms to their primary care physician will most likely undergo a biopsy (for melanoma detection) of potentially affected tissue by a dermatologist or a surgeon.
+Patients who present with suspicious melanoma symptoms to their primary care physician will most likely undergo a biopsy (for melanoma detection) of potentially affected tissue by a dermatologist or a surgeon.
 Diagnosis is then confirmed through pathology tests of the tissue.

 Personalized Melanoma Treatment

 Administering Ipilimumab is very involved, with unique autoimmune side effects that can affect multiple organ systems and require attention from multiple specialists.
-Our endocrinology and gastroenterology programs are key components of the multidisciplinary team caring for patients on this drug.
+Our endocrinology and gastroenterology programs are key components of the multidisciplinary team caring for patients utilizing this drug.

 Recently, the Federal Drug Administration (FDA) approved several drugs for patients who have specific mutations in the BRAF and related genes.
 NorthShore’s Molecular Pathology Department is one of the few programs testing for this mutation on-site, allowing for very quick implementation of this lifesaving drug.